fastify/fastify-swagger/README.md

 <a name="route.options"></a>
 ### Route options

-It is possible to instruct `@fastify/swagger` to include specific `HEAD` routes in the definitions by adding `exposeHeadRoute` in the route config, like so:
+`HEAD` routes can be included in the definitions by adding `exposeHeadRoute` in the route config:

 ```js
   fastify.get('/with-head', {